CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

     Now that the environment has been activated, notice that the prompt is now prepended with the virtual environment project name in parentheses, `(pythonenv)` in the case of this lab.
-This means that any Python packages that you install or remove in this terminal session will be specific to this project unless you deactivate the virtual environment or exit the Git Bash terminal.
+This means that any Python packages that you install or remove in this terminal session will be specific to this project unless you open a new Git Bash terminal, deactivate the virtual environment, or exit the Git Bash terminal altogether.

 5. To deactivate the Python virtual environment, simply use the `deactivate` command (do not use the `source` command) regardless of the platform you are running, for example: